 Hakata Gion Yamakasa (博多祇園山笠)

 Hakata Gion Yamakasa is a Japanese summer festival located in Fukuoka, Japan.
-During the festival, large floats are carried by men in the community then raced through the streets of Fukuoka in the early morning hours of July 15 just before sunrise.
+During the festival, large floats are carried by men in the community and then raced through the streets of Fukuoka in the early morning hours of July 15 just before sunrise.
+This annual festival is full of excitement, hard work, and historical significance!

 How to Get to Fukuoka